Country of origin: cambodia

 [i] Are you close to them?

-[r] No. I have nothing more to say.
-If you ask me, I’ll answer you.
-If there are no questions, that’s the best thing.
-[Laughs]
+[r] No. I have nothing to add.
+If you ask me, I’ll answer.
+If there are no questions, that’s best.
+[Laughter]